MichalOpoka/ecfr/cfr/title-15-Commerce-Foreign-Trade/subtitle-B-Regulations-Relating-Commerce-Foreign-Trade/chapter-VII-Bureau-Industry-Security-Department-Commerce/subchapter-C-Export-Administration-Regulations/part-742-Control-Policy-CCL-Based-Controls/section-742.10.md

 (ii) Items listed in paragraphs (c)(1) through (c)(5) of supplement no. 2 to part 742 destined to other end-users in Sudan, as well as items to all end-users listed in (c)(6) through (c)(14) and (c)(16) through (c)(44) of supplement no. 2 to part 742 are controlled to Sudan under section 6(a) of the EAA.

-(b) *Licensing policy.* (1) *General policy of denial.* Applications for export and reexport to all end-users in Sudan of the following items will generally be denied:
+(b) *Licensing policy* - (1) *General policy of denial.* Applications for export and reexport to all end-users in Sudan of the following items will generally be denied:

 (i) Items that are controlled for chemical and biological weapons proliferation reasons to any destination.
 These are items that contain CB Column 1, CB Column 2, or CB Column 3 in the Country Chart column of the “License Requirements” section of an ECCN on the CCL.